Wyatt Earp in popular culture: Ship Wyatt Earp

 Arctic explorer Lincoln Ellsworth became fascinated with the Earp legend.
 Ellsworth completed four expeditions to Antarctica between 1933 and 1939, using a former Norwegian herring boat as his aircraft transporter and base that he named Wyatt Earp after his hero.

 Ellsworth befriended Earp's widow, Josephine Earp.
 After Wyatt's death, she wrote him that she was sending him Wyatt's handgun, a shotgun, pipe, and wedding ring.
 She said she was sending him a .41-caliber Colt revolver, which she said Wyatt referred to affectionately as his "baby pony."
 However, Ellsworth actually received a .45-caliber Colt revolver with a 7 ½" barrel.
 Its serial number indicates it was originally shipped from the Colt factory on January 30, 1883.
 The shotgun was a 16 gauge double-barreled hunting shotgun and case belonging to Wyatt.
 Ellsworth's widow Mary Louise Ellsworth donated the wedding ring and pistol to the Arizona Historical Society in 1988.

 Other references

 Crime novelist Robert B. Parker wrote a dramatization of Wyatt Earp's life entitled Gunman's Rhapsody in 2001.

+In Fast Five, Roman Pearce mentions Wyatt Earp.
+He says "the job is hard enough without having Wyatt Earp on us" after finding out that the Diplomatic Security Service wanted to arrest them.

 Wyatt and Morgan Earp figure prominently in Michael Crichton's novel Dragon Teeth published posthumously in 2017.

 In Mortal Kombat 11, an interaction between Geras and Erron Black reveals that the former was shot by Wyatt Earp.

 In Starfield, Wyatt Earp, or at least a man who claims to be Wyatt Earp, is the town sheriff and trader of The Crucible in the Charybdis Star System.

+Wyatt Earp appears as a character in the Jim Butcher short story "A Fistful of Warlocks," a story set in the universe of The Dresden Files and published in the 2017 Weird West anthology "Straight Outta Tombstone."

+In Modern Family Season Five, Episode 22 "Message Received," Cameron Tucker tries to pawn what he believes to be Wyatt Earp's belt buckle to help pay for his wedding.
+His partner Mitchell Pritchett discovers that it was a cheap gas station replica from the 1960s.